“The rules”, what Tri Swim Coach stands for:

 Are you ready to become a better you?

-These are the rules of the Tri Swim Coach.
-For those who are interested in joining us:
+These are the rules Tri Swim Coach stands by.
+For those beginner and intermediate triathletes who are interested in joining us, enter your email address below to get 3 free step-by-step triathlon swim training lessons.

 Get 3 FREE Triathlon Swim Lessons in your inbox!
 (Members-Only videos)